Nio swings to profit in Q4 on record deliveries

 “In 2026, we will continue to enhance operational efficiency and optimise cost, and deliver stronger, more sustainable performance for our users, partners and shareholders,” said Stanley Qu, Nio’s chief financial officer.

-Shares of Nio on the Singapore Exchange closed at US$4.98 on Tuesday, up 2.3 per cent or US$0.11, before the results were announced.
+Shares of Nio on the Singapore Exchange surged over 14 per cent to US$5.70 in morning trade following the release of the company’s results the night before.

 Decoding Asia newsletter: your guide to navigating Asia in a new global order.
 Sign up here to get Decoding Asia newsletter.
 Delivered to your inbox.
 Free.